-The tradeoff is between lean and turn (lean refers to how much the deck can lean to the sides).
+The tradeoff is between lean and turn.
 More lean means the deck can lean more without the wheels turning, so more stability.
-More turn means the wheels can turn more with less deck lean : more responsiveness.
+More turn means the wheels turn more with less deck lean : more responsiveness.

-Higher angles (50+) provide for more turn and less lean, and so are better suited for carving.
+Higher angles (50+) provide for more turn and less lean, hence better suited for carving.

 Bushing and bushing seats

 Bushings are small rubber pads in the truck that also affect riding.
 In general, we want soft bushings to facilitate turning when carving.

 Bushing seats are the places in the trucks in which the bushings are fitted.
 Depending on the shape of the seats (round, flat, or stepped), the bushings will be more or less able to compress.
 This much affects the truck’s riding feel.